OSC/ood-documentation/source/customizations.rst

 Disabling Applications
 ----------------------

 OnDemand is comprised of a few components.
-Each of which you can disable or limit access by simply changing the file permissions of the application.
+Each one you can disable or limit access by simply changing the file permissions of the application.
+The application will only be available if regular users can read the files.
+When they cannot read the files, the application is disabled.
+When they can, it is enabled.

 All the applications OnDemand installs are located in ``/var/www/ood/apps/sys``.
 So, for example, if you wished to disable the file browser you would simply